Feline Behavior Problems: House Soiling

 How can I stop my cat from spraying?

-Spraying can also result from territorial disputes between cats in the same household.
+- Separate feuding cats.
+Spraying can result from territorial disputes between cats in the same household.
 They may need to be separated and reintroduced slowly, using food treats to reward and encourage peaceful behavior.

+- Clean sprayed areas.
 Applying odor neutralizers anywhere your cat has sprayed may prevent him from spraying there again.
-Another useful commercial product is Feliway®, a synthetic pheromone that, when applied to household surfaces, mimics the scent of cat cheek gland secretions.
+Another useful commercial product is Feliway, a synthetic pheromone that, when applied to household surfaces, mimics the scent of cat cheek gland secretions.
 Many cats will not spray on areas that have this scent.
-(See the end of this brochure for information on where to purchase the above-mentioned products.)

 A common and frustrating problem, inappropriate elimination can be difficult to control.
 A full resolution depends on early intervention, followed by detective work to determine the cause of the behavior, and time and effort on your part to solve the problem.
 In partnership with veterinarians, both cats and the people who love them can live in harmony and good health.